marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript.md

 That's JavaScript trying to be friendly and say that it doesn't know what `Collection.findById` is.
 Monk has updated it's api.
 We did a upgrade from 1.0.0 to 6.0.0 so that was kind of expected.

 Ok - this is easy to fix, by using the [excellent documentation of Monk](https://automattic.github.io/monk/docs/collection/findOne.html).
-Let's update the useage of `.findById`.
+Let's update the usage of `.findById`.
 It's in the `userRoutes.js` file on line 30.
 Change it from

 ```javascript
 var user = yield users.findById(id);